Padmaavat: Release

 The digital streaming rights of Padmaavat were sold to Amazon Prime Video for ₹200–250 million in August 2017.
-Theatrical distribution rights in overseas territories were acquired by Paramount Pictures from Viacom 18 in October.
+Although it was reported theatrical distribution rights for all overseas territories were acquired by Paramount Pictures from Viacom18 in October 2017, Paramount later clarified that they would release the film only in the United Kingdom, Ireland, Australia, New Zealand and the Middle East.
 Prime Focus Limited rendered the film in 3D.
 The film was initially scheduled for theatrical release on 1 December 2017 in India, but was delayed due to protests.

 Padmavati was initially slated for release in the United Arab Emirates on 30 November 2017 and in the United Kingdom on 1 December 2017, but the makers stated that the film would not be released in foreign territories before receiving a certificate from the Central Board of Film Certification (CBFC).
 In the end of December, CBFC approved the film for theatrical exhibition and suggested 5 modifications to the film, which includes the addition of multiple disclaimers and amending its title to Padmaavat.
 The change in the title was intended to be a disclaimer that the film is not a historical drama, but a cinematic adaptation of Malik Muhammad Jayasi's epic poem Padmavat.

 The British Board of Film Classification (BBFC) passed the film with a (12A) rating and zero cuts.

 Post the CBFC approval with U/A certification, the film got banned by the Chief Ministers of four states Rajasthan, Gujarat, Madhya Pradesh and Haryana in order to maintain 'law and order' and avert protests in their states.
 The Supreme Court of India over-ruled the ban, stating that freedom of speech is to be maintained and that the states have to ensure the screening of the film without any issues.
 On 30 January 2018, Malaysia banned the film.

 Padmaavat premiered on television on 30 September 2018 on the Hindi general entertainment channels (GEC) Colors, Colors HD, and the Hindi movie channel Rishtey Cineplex.
 The film was dubbed and released in Tamil, Telugu and Kannada languages under the same title.